mouseandthebillionaire/eikon/Process/Journal.md

 ![First Visual Pass](Media/layerSplit.gif)

-There's an immediate worry that the visuals may be a but _too_ subtle, but I'll start playing with it and maybe do some treatment to the sprites if I need.
+There's an immediate worry that the visuals may be a bit _too_ subtle, but I'll start playing with it and maybe do some treatment to the sprites if I need.
 It also points towards the question of whether or not the _whole thing_ might be too subtle, but it's a delicate balance when you're not trying to hit people over the head with a thing.
 The textual elements worked really well with IE, so I might go back to that just to have _something_ for people to be pointed to.
 We'll see.

 ---